-The Unity Engine was initially released in 2005 for the purposes of democratizing the game development industry.
-Its goal was to provide professional but affordable game development tools aimed mainly at amateur game developers.
+This page is designed to help you understand what Unity is and how it can be used by creators.
+The Unity Engine was initially released in 2005 and was designed to provide affordable game development tools aimed mainly at amateur game developers.
 Unity can create both 2D and 3D applications.
 The engine typically has a major version update every year with multiple smaller updates throughout the year.
 Unity is free for developers that bring in under $100,000 in revenue in a 12-month period.
-After that, there are 2 different pricing models.
+After that, there are two different pricing models.
 Though originally designed to build games, today Unity is used across multiple industries including automotive, architecture, engineering, construction, film, education, and retail.

 When a new project is created, Unity creates several folders as a part of the project.
 Over the years and versions of Unity, this default folder structure has changed somewhat, but it now generally contains the following folders: